 - ID card or international passport or any other kind of government-issued document that has their photograph, date of birth, and personal identification number;

 - we might ask you to prove your address of residence by providing a utility bill or bank statement that cannot be older than 3 months at the time of the verification procedure;

 - we might also like you to provide a photograph of yours holding your identification document that also has your photograph;

 There are some instances when a natural person may come from a high-risk third country.
 If we consider it appropriate, PayoutHub may also ask for:

 - you to provide us with information regarding the source of your funds and wealth;

 - letting us know of the reasons behind your decision to perform the desired transaction;

 - we may enhance the monitoring of our business relations by increasing the applied control.
-We might also select transaction patterns that we consider of need for further examination.
+We might also select transaction patterns that we consider to need further examination.